Between Prince George and Valemount

 This station appears on a Grand Trunk Pacific timetable (1135 miles from Winnipeg) from 1914.

 “The first townsite laid out on the Grand Trunk Pacific Railway in this district is McBride (Mile 90), which will be a divisional point.
 Yards have been laid out here on a large scale and the construction of shops and a roundhouse is well under way.
 The town which will arise here will probably contain the first post-office, and being in the heart of the best agricultural land will no doubt become a general centre.” — Morkill, South fork of the Fraser, 1913

-In 1911 the Grand Trunk Pacific Railway surveyors chose as a townsite and divisional point Mile 90, where the valley opened up into a wide flat area with an ample water supply.
-They named the new town after the premier of British Columbia, Richard McBride.
 In 1910, when Louie Knutson first came through what is now the village of McBride, it was known as the Flats.
-The McBride post office opened in February, 1914.
+In 1911 surveyors chose as a townsite and divisional point Mile 90, where the valley opened up into a wide flat area with an ample water supply.
+They named the new town after the premier of British Columbia, Richard McBride (1870-1917).

 - Jackman, S. W. Portraits of the premiers: An informal history of British Columbia.
 Sidney, B.C.: Grey’s Publishing, 1969

 - Wheeler, Marilyn.
 The Robson Valley Story.
 McBride, B.C.: Robson Valley Story Group, 1979